 Super Foods vs Functional Foods

-Although there is no standard definition of what we call superfoods, some might even suggest that it is mostly a buzz word used by marketers, it is a word use to direct consumers towards foods that have common interesting properties they should know of.
-It made its first appearance in the 1920s when it started to be used in the marketing department of an American food corporation, to describe Bananas, which back then where considered “exotic”, in a scientific journal as foods of “exceptional [nutritional] value”.
+Truth to be told, there is no standard definition for what we call “superfoods”.
+Some even suggest that it is mostly a buzz word used by marketers to direct consumers towards foods that have interesting properties.
+In fact, it made its first appearance in the 1920s when it started to be used in the marketing department of an American food corporation, to describe Bananas, which back then where considered “exotic”, in a scientific journal to highlight their “exceptional [nutritional] value”.

 What are Superfoods?

-The term became more popular in the early 2000 as we got more accustomed to exotic fruits like chia, quinoa, goji berries, maca etc, but, truth to be told, superfoods are also more simple foods we already knew about like walnuts, almonds, garlic or spinach.
+The term became more popular in the early 2000 as consumers got more accustomed to exotic fruits like chia, quinoa, goji berries, maca etc, but superfoods are also more simple foods we already knew about like walnuts, almonds, garlic or spinach.
 The list includes many of the things you already know, so all you need to make sure is that they are as organic as possible.

 Majority of functional foods are plants, such as vegetables, fruits (as in berries), herbs and spices.
 However, the list goes on to include oatmeal for healthy soluble fiber, fatty fish (like wild salmon) for omega 3 fatty acids and organic meat for its high nutrient content.
 In addition to encompassing whole foods, functional foods can also be fortified and enriched foods.
 Ingredients that make up a functional food are not limited to, but may include vitamins, minerals, antioxidants, phytonutrients, enzymes or live cultures.